Cycling rules in Denmark

 Donkey Republic rules

 - You must always lock your bike when parking it, be it during your rental period or at the end.
-You lock your bike by pushing down the lock handle until it beeps.
+You lock your bike by pushing down the lock handle until it clicks.
 Double check to make sure it stays locked.

 - During your rental period, you can take and park your bike wherever you want.
-However, at the end of your rental you must return the bike to an available drop-off location.
+However, at the end of your rental, you must return the bike to an available drop-off location.
 After parking and locking the bike, remember to open the Donkey app and click END RENTAL.